2023 AWARD CATEGORIES OPEN FOR ENTRIES

 What the judges are looking for?

-The judges will be looking to see if you event, concept, campaign, activity, engagement or programme has successfully implemented and inspired the target audience to get more people to be more active.
+The judges will be looking to see if your event, concept, campaign, activity, engagement or programme has been successfully implemented and how this organisational innovation has transformed and/or pioneered an activation away from the conventional approach to running your facility and/or project/campaign.
+Judges are looking to hear how this has inspired your target audience to get more people to be more active.

 Hints & Tips